A $200,000 grant would spruce up the streetscape between 105th and 106th Streets

 "It's chippy, what we have," Castro said in Spanish.
 "This way, we'll have more visibility, and more clientele."

-The proposed grant – which requests over $200,000 in state funding, according to Diller – would use the west side of Columbus Avenue between 108th and 109th Street as a model.
-On that block, storefronts like Gleam Salon (986 Columbus Ave) and Manhattan Valley Wines & Spirits (984 Columbus Ave) have clean, stylistized signage that distinguishes them from other parts of the avenue.
+The proposed grant ? which requests over $200,000 in state funding, according to Diller ? would use the west side of Columbus Avenue between 108th and 109th Street as a model.
+On that block, storefronts like Gleam Salon (986 Columbus Ave) and Manhattan Valley Wines and Spirits (984 Columbus Ave) have clean, stylistized signage that distinguishes them from other parts of the avenue.

-Joe Hargrave, the owner at Manhattan Valley Wines & Spirits, came to the same conclusion.
+Joe Hargrave, the owner at Manhattan Valley Wines and Spirits, came to the same conclusion.

 "I've been in retail for a number of years," Hargrave said.
 "And this is a very nice job."